 Capturing our adventures with beautiful photos enables us to enjoy our travels long after we’ve returned home, so gifts for travel photography are always appreciated.

-I now take my Joby GripTight Phone Tripod on every trip.
+I take my Joby GripTight Phone Tripod on every trip.
 If I am travelling alone it allows me to easily take photos with me in them.
 If I’m with my family, it’s nice to be able to get a photo of all of us, without having to ask someone to help.
-We used the tripod to get a family photo at Under Canvas tent camp in Montana last summer (below).
+I used the tripod to get a family photo at Under Canvas tent camp in Montana.

 Scarf by Bloom & Give $50+